edamontology/caseologue/paper.md

 All together these tools ensure the syntactic and semantic consistency of the ontology and allow contributions to be merge much faster and more easily to the EDAM ontology.

-Perpective (will be adding more tools in the future)
+For now the custom caseologue python script can run up to 20 tests and more test will be added in the future.

 # Acknowledgements